-However, he had enjoyed success touring in his hometown, Brest, with his teen band Printemps Noir, receiving his Bachelor’s Degree in Literature, and eventually landing in Paris after a few unsuccessful stints in the working world.
+As a teen, Christophe Miossec had enjoyed success touring in his hometown, Brest, in Britanny, with his band Printemps Noir.
+Later, he received a Bachelor’s Degree in Literature and eventually landed in Paris after a few unsuccessful stints in the working world.

 7. Johnny Hallyday

-Jean-Philippe Léo Smet, aka Johnny Hallyday, was born into occupied Paris during world war 2.
-He brought Rock n’ Roll to the main stage in France and is known as the French Elvis.
+Jean-Philippe Léo Smet, a.k.a.
+Johnny Hallyday, was born into occupied Paris during World War II.
+He brought rock and roll to the main stage in France, becoming known as the French Elvis.

 Aside from his many successes, Hallyday sang 540 duets, played the piano and guitar, and appeared on The Ed Sullivan Show.

 His French rendition of “Let’s Twist Again” topped European charts.
 Jimmy Hendrix and The Experience opened for Hallyday in 1966, and Jimmy Page worked as a session musician on Hallyday’s album.

 Christened Claude Moine in Paris, Mitchell took the pseudonym Eddy Mitchell and was a member of the band Les Chaussettes Noires.
 He took on a bad-boy American image so popular during the 1950s.

 Their first album was an instant success, selling 2 million copies in 1961.
 However, he set out on a solo career in 1963.